 Ingredients

-• 4 chicken breasts
+• 4 boneless skinless chicken breasts

 • 1 cup heavy cream

-• ½ cup Parmesan, grated
+• ½ cup grated parmesan

 Instructions

-2. 2Sear 4–5 min per side until golden.
+2. 2Sear Heat oil over medium-high.
+Sear chicken 4–5 min per side until golden.
+Remove and set aside.

 1. 1

-Season and prep the chicken
+Season the chicken generously

 2. 2